-MANY OF OUR CHURCH EVENTS INCLUDING BOTH LIVE AND LIVESTREAM SERVICES ARE PART OF OUR RETURN TO CHURCH PLAN - DETAILS CAN BE FOUND IN THE CALENDAR ON THIS WEB-SITE (1*)
+MANY OF OUR CHURCH EVENTS INCLUDING LIVE SERVICES ARE SUSPENDED - DETAILS CAN BE FOUND IN THE CALENDAR ON THIS WEB-SITE FOR LOCAL VIRTUAL EVENTS (1*)

 PLEASE CLICK ON OUR CORONAVIRUS NEWS UPDATE TAB ABOVE FOR THE LATEST NEWS.
 ADVICE AND RESOURCES ON CORONAVIRUS FROM OUR CHURCH LEADERS